jspahrsummers/effective-code-review/Effective Code Review.md

 ^ Before deciding on or describing any process, I like to identify the first principles.
 Process should follow principles, not the other way around.

-^ For code review, these are…
+^ For code review, the following are my principles.

 ---